Photo by Jerry Zhang / Unsplash

 • Selecting “HNNR”

-This brings up no on-screen dialogue or slider.
-It simply runs.
+Phocus presents a brief mode-selection prompt: Prioritise Purity (cleaner result, less retained micro-detail) or Prioritise Detail (more retained texture, slightly more noise).
+Pick one and processing starts.
 Be aware that Phocus becomes completely unresponsive while this is happening except for the progress slider.
 Even on top-end Macs it's not super fast, so if you're doing a batch, you're going to be in with a bit of a wait.

-HNNR only seems to be available as an option in the context menu on Apple Silicon (M1 and later) Macs.
+HNNR is only available on Apple Silicon (M1 and later) Macs.
+There is no CPU-only fallback for Intel.

 What Phocus Creates When You Run HNNR (New RAW and New Sidecar)